Giftedtech1/Giftedtech1/README.md

 - 👋 Hi, I’m @Giftedtech1
-- 👀 I’m interested in GiftedtechTv 📺
+- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning Javascript and react
 - 📫 How to reach me ...click on the link to message me on Whatsapp Wa.me/2349059464257

 <!---